Gig (boat): Today

+U.S. Navy

+In the U.S. Navy, the boat provided for the transport of the captain is termed the captain's gig.
+Whilst this used to be a wooden, oared vessel of the traditional type, the term was retained as boats powered with engines took over this role.

-In the U.S. Navy, the captain's gig varied by the size of the ship, with aircraft carriers and, until the mid-1990s when they were decommissioned, battleships, typically assigned a double cabin cruiser that was 33 to 35 feet in length.
+These powered vessels varied by the size of the ship, with aircraft carriers and, until the mid-1990s when they were decommissioned, battleships, typically assigned a double cabin cruiser that was 33 to 35 feet in length.
 These boats were typically painted with a white superstructure and gray hull with a red waterline stripe and black hull below the waterline.
 Because these capital ships also held a dual function as flagships for an embarked admiral, an identical vessel, albeit painted with a black hull and green waterline stripe, functioned as an admiral's barge.

 Captain's gigs were eliminated from all U.S. Navy ships in early 2008 in an economy move.